 Historically, most Fellows afford the Fellowship through a combination of parents, individual work/savings, and fundraising.
-Each accepted Fellow works with a Beacon team member around finances, but you can get started with the below:
+Each accepted Fellow works with a Beacon team member around finances.

 We evaluate candidates comprehensively.
 A weakness in one area may be overcome by strengths in other areas.
 We also factor in your field of study.

 What if I have conflicts with the dates?

 Contact one of our Beacon staff — we'll be able to work with you.
 Solutions include arriving after the program has started, leaving early, or departing for a short period of time in the middle of the Fellowship.

 Do we work with/for McKinsey, Bain, BCG, or other consulting firms?